Make your money work for the future

 We live in uncertain times – the COVID-19 pandemic and Russia-Ukraine conflict in Eastern Europe have affected supply chains, prices and, crucially, inflation – and this tends to make everyone tighten their belts and migrate to the safety of cash.
 However, simply keeping it under your mattress or in a savings account leaves it vulnerable to inflation.

 To combat inflation, central banks tend to raise interest rates because this discourages borrowing and spending.
-If people aren’t spending as much and demand for goods and services falls, suppliers drop their prices, which helps curb inflation.
-The Bank of England raised its base rate to 5.25% in February 2024.
-But even the most generous high street bank will only offer you a savings rate of around 5% on an instant-access account2.
-Accounting for rising prices (4% inflation) the returns would be modest so it could be worth investing instead.
+If people aren’t spending as much and demand for goods and services falls, suppliers drop their prices, which helps curb inflation, which is now at 3.5% in April 2025.
+The Bank of England’s current base rate sits at 4.25% in May 2025.
+But even the most generous high street bank will only offer you a savings rate of around 4% on an instant-access account.2 Accounting for rising prices (3.5% inflation)3 the returns would be modest so it could be worth investing instead.

 People are often wary of investing when the markets are volatile, but the low prices can make this a great time to buy for investors seeking higher returns.